EARLY VOTING FAQs

 What is early voting?

 Early voting is a process by which a registered voter can vote prior to a scheduled biennial state election.
-Voters can vote early by mail or in-person and the ballot will be cast on Election Day.
+Voters can vote early by mail or in-person during the business hours of the Town Clerk’s Office and the ballot will be cast on Election Day.

 Who is eligible to vote early?